ibm-cloud-docs/vpc/file_storage_vpc_create.md

    | Key name | Select the root key within the KMS instance that you want to use for encrypting the share. |
    | Key ID | The field shows the key ID that is associated with the data encryption key that you selected. |
    {: caption="Values for customer-managed encryption for file shares." caption-side="bottom"}

-   Customer-managed encryption is not supported during the beta release of the regional file share profile.
-   {: beta}

 1. When all the required information is entered, click **Create file share**.
 You return to the {{site.data.keyword.filestorage_vpc_short}} page, where a message indicates that the file share is provisioning.
 When the transaction completes, the share status changes to **Active**.